CEPR's action plan for Ukraine's wartime economy

 The government was adamant since the Russian onslaught began that it would honour all its obligations and pay its bonds off on time in the hope that the international markets would reopen for Ukraine and it could raise some of the money it needs with Eurobonds.

 But those hopes are dead now.
-The state-owned gas company Naftogaz was forced into default on a $335mn redemption on July 26 after the government ordered the company not to pay in order to “preserve cash” despite the fact that the company had the money and the management were willing to pay.
+The state-owned gas company Naftogaz was forced into default on a $335mn redemption on July 26 after the government ordered the company not to pay in order to “preserve cash”, despite the fact that the company had the money and the management were willing to pay.

-The NBU has also did an about turn and abandoned its efforts to defend the currency.
+The NBU also did an about-turn and abandoned its efforts to defend the currency.
 It spent $3.4bn and $4bn of its foreign exchange reserves in May and June respectively to defend the exchange rate to retain the public’s confidence in the currency.
 Faced with the realisation it was going to burn through all its cash very quickly, the regulator abandoned that policy in July and devalued the hryvnia by 25% on July 21 to align the official exchange rate with the cash rate in the market.
-The currency has since slipped further and the NBU may have to devalue again as there is still a gap between the official rate of UAH36.6 to the dollar and the cash rate of about UAH40, although the rate seems to have stabilised in the last weeks.
+The currency has since slipped further and the NBU may have to devalue again, as there is still a gap between the official rate of UAH36.6 to the dollar and the cash rate of about UAH40, although the rate seems to have stabilised in the last few weeks.

 Both the international and domestic bond markets remain unavailable for raising funds.
 The banking system is actually saturated with liquidity, but government bonds offer below-inflation interest rates, which makes domestic bonds impossible to sell.

-With little access to international funding and almost no access to bond markets that leaves the government with a handful of alternatives: raise taxes, print money or tap into domestic savings.
+With little access to international funding and almost no access to bond markets, that leaves the government with a handful of alternatives: raise taxes, print money or tap into domestic savings.

 Policy recommendations